-BIM 324 Revit MEP 4 - Documentation 20 course hours Prerequisites: BIM 101, BIM 201 (WE) Corequisite: None 20 on-site hours or equivalent \$425.00 This course is designed for engineers, architects, designers, drafters, project managers and others involved in the construction industry looking to explore the creation of Construction Documents using Revit MEP and focusing on the documentation of MEP elements.
-BIM 341 Revit Structure 1 20 course hours Prerequisites: BIM 101, BIM 201 (WE) Corequisite: None 20 on-site hours or equivalent \$425.00 The class participant will use Revit Structure to design and develop the appropriate BIM 3D models and develop the Structural Engineering-based construction documents.
+BIM 324 Revit MEP 4 - Documentation 20 clock hours Prerequisites: BIM 101, BIM 201 (WE) Corequisite: None 20 on-site hours or equivalent \$495.00 This course is designed for engineers, architects, designers, drafters, project managers and others involved in the construction industry looking to explore the creation of Construction Documents using Revit MEP and focusing on the documentation of MEP elements.
+BIM 341 Revit Structure 1 20 clock hours Prerequisites: BIM 101, BIM 201 (WE) Corequisite: None 20 on-site hours or equivalent \$495.00 The class participant will use Revit Structure to design and develop the appropriate BIM 3D models and develop the Structural Engineering-based construction documents.
 In this class, architectural Revit models are provided for the class to develop the structural model and CDs, as would occur in practice.
-BIM 342 Revit Structure 2 30 course hours Prerequisites: BIM 101, BIM 201, BIM 341 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 The class continues where Revit Structure 1 left off, expanding on lessons learned to develop the appropriate BIM 3D models and develop the Structural Engineering-based construction documents.
+BIM 342 Revit Structure 2 30 clock hours Prerequisites: BIM 101, BIM 201, BIM 341 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 The class continues where Revit Structure 1 left off, expanding on lessons learned to develop the appropriate BIM 3D models and develop the Structural Engineering-based construction documents.
 In this class, architectural Revit models are provided for the class to develop the structural model and CDs, as would occur in practice.
-BIM 361 Navisworks 1 30 course hours Prerequisites: None Corequisite: None 30 on-site hours or equivalent \$425.00 Navisworks 1 is an introductory level course for professional designers, architects, engineers, contractors and others seeking professional advancement and job transition through acquiring 3D and 4D modeling review skills.
+BIM 361 Navisworks 1 30 clock hours Prerequisites: None Corequisite: None 30 on-site hours or equivalent \$495.00 Navisworks 1 is an introductory level course for professional designers, architects, engineers, contractors and others seeking professional advancement and job transition through acquiring 3D and 4D modeling review skills.
 By the conclusion of this class, participants will be able to use Navisworks tools to: effectively run object-interference checks on 3D models from multiple disciplines, create 4D simulations, interactive animations and photorealistic renderings.
-BIM 401 Autodesk Certification Test Prep 10 course hours Prerequisites: None Corequisite: None 10 on-site hours or equivalent \$100.00 This hands-on and seminar class provides valuable information pertinent to the student passing the Autodesk Certification Test for Revit Architecture.
-Course may be repeated.